notstevenryan/Remove-BG-Python-GUI/README.md

 # Remove-BG-Python-GUI
 Added a simple GUI for removing backgrounds using rembg lib

-install rembg via terminal
+install rembg via terminal:

   pip install rembg

 // to follow